jainayushjain95/GFGProblems/README.md

 Problem 017  -> Sum of digits of a number
 Problem 018  -> Max no of pieces from a rope of sizes a or b or c
 Problem 019  -> printAllSubsetsOfAString
 Problem 021  -> Tower of hanoi problem
-Problem 022  -> Number of Steps to Reduce a Number to Zero
 Problem 026  -> Josephus Problem
 Problem 027  -> Subset Sum Problem
 Problem 028  -> Digital Root